 People with sensitive skin find some chemicals cause their skin to flare or itch.
 If any of this sounds familiar, we have the solution.
 A Berkey shower filter will solve these problems and do so quickly and easily.

-The improved Berkey Shower Filter will typically last 25,000 gallons or one year, whichever comes first.
-The Berkey Shower Filter contains a new and improved shower filtration media, which is most effective in reducing free chlorine, hydrogen sulfide, scale and iron oxide (rust water).
+Berkey Shower Filter will typically last 25,000 gallons or one year, whichever comes first.
+Berkey Shower Filter contains a new and improved shower filtration media, which is most effective in reducing free chlorine, hydrogen sulfide, scale and iron oxide (rust water).

 Beyond removing chlorine, Berkey shower filters remove many of the pollutants that can cause skin problems.
 With the removal of hydrogen sulfide, heavy metals and other chemicals, dry skin and damaging effects on hair and scalp dryness is gone.